The Casper Olevian Connection

 The Family Tree of Casper Olevian

 The father of Casper was Gerhard Von Olewig, a baker in Trier, who was the son of Thiso Olewig.
 Casper's mother was Anna Sinzig, daughter of Anton Sinzig, Butcher and Master of the Guild of Trier.
+Gerhard and Anna had seven children.

-One of Casper's sons was Francis Anthony Olevian.
-Francis had arrived in England before his brother-in-law (Frederic Schutze) in 1616.
-He came to study at Oxford after studying at Heidelberg University and in Montpellier, Paris.
+Born in 1585 in Germany, he came to study at Oxford after studying at Heidelberg University and in Montpellier, Paris.
 In Oxford he gained an M.A and became a Doctor of Medicine.
 He was also an Astrologer.
 He was a man of means and following the loss of Frederick V of Germany of his kingdom was able to get to England in the 1620s with assets, probably mostly in the form of jewellery and gold coin, sufficient to keep him going.
-Francis Olevian died in Blandford, Dorset in 1642.

 Frederick Sagittary